-As a rule, the length of the article should not exceed 20,000 characters (including spaces); reports should not be longer than 10,000 characters, and the length of book reviews should not exceed 8,000 characters.
+The length of the article should not exceed 20,000 characters (including spaces); reports should not be longer than 10,000 characters, and the length of book reviews should not exceed 8,000 characters.
 Any graphic material (and/or tables) must be sent separately (in JPG or TIF formats) with an indication of its position in the text.
 The style of the text must correspond to the scientific level, and prior to submission the text must be language-edited (proofread).
-Notes must always be included as footnotes.
+Notes must always be included in the form of footnotes.